lehins/massiv/README.md

 ```

 Other means of constructing arrays are through conversion from lists, vectors from the `vector`
-library and few other helper functions as `range`, `enumFromN`, etc. It's worth noting that, in the
+library and using a few other helper functions as `range`, `enumFromN`, etc. It's worth noting that, in the
 next example, nested lists will be loaded into an unboxed manifest array and the sum of its elements
 will be computed in parallel on all available cores.